Tanya84/ecommerce-pattern-library/patterns/navigations/README.md

-The navigation provides a way for us to go to the shopping cart on the website.
+The navigation provides a way to return to the shopping cart when on the home page.